 7. Look for advisories

-If visiting an Open Space Authority trail, visit the Conditions and Safety page to make sure the trail is open and to be aware of any alerts.
+If visiting an Open Space Authority trail, visit the Conditions and Guidelines page to make sure the trail is open and to be aware of any alerts.
 If visiting other trails, check the managing agencies’ websites before you head out.

 8. Start easy